-Account manager interviews at Facebook are really challenging.
+Account manager interviews at Facebook (Meta) are really challenging.
 The questions are difficult, specific to Facebook, and cover a wide range of topics.

 The good news is that the right preparation can make a big difference and help you land your dream job at Facebook.
 That's why we've put together this ultimate guide to the Facebook account manager interview, complete with example questions, prep resources, and an overview of the process.
 Use this guide to maximize your chances of success.

 Here's an overview of what we'll cover:

 - Example questions

 The interview process for Facebook account managers typically takes roughly 1 to 3 months to complete, although it could be a bit faster or a bit slower depending on the particular location and position for which you’re applying.
 If you're interviewing at multiple companies, take a look at our guides to the Google account manager interview or the Amazon account manager interview.

 Here’s a quick overview of the steps you’ll face along the way: